-You will only withhold and contribute Social Security taxes until an employee receives a certain salary.
-For 2020, the Social Security contribution limit is $137,700.
-For 2019, the Social Security wage base is $132,900.
-Keep up-to-date with the annual Social Security wage base because it can change each year.
+Only withhold and contribute Social Security taxes until an employee earns above the wage base.
+Stay up-to-date with the annual Social Security wage base because it generally changes each year.

-Remember, the amount you withhold for each employee is based on how much the employee earns.
+Remember that the amount you withhold for each employee is based on how much they earn.

 Social Security tax is the only federal tax employees pay with a wage base.
 Although Medicare also makes up FICA tax, it does not have a wage base.
 Instead, it has an additional tax once an employee earns a certain amount.